brettz9/filebrowser-enhanced/README.md

 1. WebAppFind
     1. Incorporate [WebAppFind](https://github.com/brettz9/webappfind)
-    functionality upon right-click (including proposed dialog to prompt user for details like method at run time).
+    functionality upon right-click (including proposed dialog to prompt user for details like method at run time); including right-click of current-page add-on bar icon or page context menu
     1. Add right-click features, working with WebAppFind where possible for greater type-aware possibilities (e.g., when creating a file, one could create a bare file of the desired type)